Tw1ddle/game-of-life/README.md

 Interactive implementation of **Conway's Game of Life** written in Haxe and three.js.
 Try it now [in your browser](http://www.samcodes.co.uk/project/game-of-life/).

 ## Features
-* Interact with thousands of Game of Life patterns, or create your own.
+* Interact with thousands of Game of Life patterns, or create your own in realtime.
 * Speed up, slow down, step, pause and clear the simulation.
 * Create and share snapshots of the simulation state.
 * Custom visuals, including showing dead cells.